PyEllips/pyElli/paper/paper.md

 To analyse materials it is helpful to have a database of pre-defined models to use.
 For this purpose, pyElli includes the popular public domain database for optical constants [refractiveindex.info](https://refractiveindex.info) [@rii], which allows users to load literature dispersions with a single line of code.

-PyElli supports using mutliple solving algorithms, which allows for specialized applications.
+PyElli supports using multiple solving algorithms, which allows for specialized applications.
 Currently, two algorithms using different formulations are available.
 The first one is a simple algorithm based on a 2x2 matrix formulation [@byrnes2020multilayer] and the second one a more complex 4x4 formulation [@Berreman72].
 While the 2x2 algorithm splits the light into two perpendicular polarized beams and solves them separately, the 4x4 matrix approach solves the complete electromagnetic field, which allows solving more complex problems, e.g., anistropic materials or active media.

 For fast processing pyElli's algorithms are fully vectorized for multiple wavelengths and leverage the numerical algebra libraries [NumPy](https://numpy.org) [@harris2020array] and [SciPy](https://scipy.org) [@2020SciPy-NMeth].
-This allows the usage of advanced fitting algorithms, i.e., global optimizers, in reasonable evaluation times and enables embedded in-situ monitoring of overlayer growth.
+This allows the usage of advanced fitting algorithms, i.e., global optimizers, in reasonable evaluation times and enables embedded in-situ monitoring of overlayer growth [@hauptmann2023].
 The usage of python and vectorization libraries allows for easy adoption for artificial intelligence based analysis of SE data.

 # Statement of need